by Dr. Lawrence Wilson

 A related psychological aspect of addiction has to do with traumas in the past.
 For example, your mother, your childhood dentist or someone else may have given you sweets to reward you or to calm you down as a child.
 This is almost universal.
 Most parents do not realize how they are setting their child up for problems in the future with this reward system.

 What occurs is that each time the adult person eats something sweet, he or she recalls that this means he or she was a good person.
 In this manner, eating something sweet becomes an emotional trigger that unfortunately worsens sugar addiction.

 Addictions, in general, are discussed in another important article.
 Click here to read about Addiction.
 However, the point is most addictions, even sugar, have psychological aspects as well as being physically-caused.

 Do you know anyone who just has to have a glass of soda pop, a piece of fruit, a glass of sweet juice, or something else sweet?
 This is sugar addiction.

 It might also be a need for a sweet dessert after each meal, or sweetened tea or coffee or even carrot juice.
 It could also be a strong need for a candy bar or a drink of alcohol, particularly wine or beer, at the end of the day.

 Other examples include people who love chocolate, sweetened coffee or tea at Starbucks, peanut butter, sweetened cereal, a donut or sweet roll, or just need raisins or almond milk periodically during the day.

-Without the sweet treat, one may feel tired, light-headed or confused.
+Without the sweet treat, one may feel tired, light-headed, dizzy or confused.
 There may be shaking or weakness that is relieved in a few minutes by eating something sweet.